Mini-25/LISP/Notes/Variables and Datatypes.md

-# Topic 3: Variables and Data Types
+# Variables and Data Types

 ## 1. Variables in Lisp